• Skip to primary navigation

 Ingredients on a counter top.

-You'll need a bag of white chocolate melting wafers for this recipe.
-I prefer ghirardelli brand melting wafers.
+• White chocolate melting wafers - I prefer Ghirardelli brand melting wafers.
 They are widely available at grocery stores and have a better flavor than generic brands I've found in the past.
+I do not recommend white chocolate chips because they do not melt and solidify back into a firm candy bar type texture.

-Oreo cookies can be substituted with chocolate wafers or chocolate graham crackers.
+• Oreo cookies - Can be substituted with chocolate wafers or chocolate graham crackers.

 Decorating candy bark.